Clustering and variable selection for categorical multivariate data: New criteria and non-asymptotic risk bounds

-The leading term for large $n$ is $\kappa \dfrac{\ln n}{2}\, \dfrac{D_{(K, S)}}{n}$, which is a multiple of the penalty function of $\BIC$.
-As a consequence, we can apply Theorem~2 from \citep{ToussileGassiat2009}: when the underlying distribution $P_0$ belongs to one of the competing models, the smallest model $(K_0, S_0)$ containing $P_0$ is selected with probability tending to $1$ as $n$ goes to infinity.

-Such a penalty is not surprising in our context: it is in fact very similar to the one obtained in \citep{MaugisMichel2008thm} in a Gaussian mixture framework.

-Sharp estimates of $\kappa$ are not available.
-Theorem~\ref{thm:main-theorem} is too conservative in practice, and leads to an over-penalized criterion which is outperformed by smaller penalties.
-So it is mainly used to suggest the shape of the penalty function
+Consider the following: \begin{itemize} \item Theorem~\ref{thm:main-theorem} is a density estimation result: it quantifies the quality of the parameter estimation, which defines the mixture density components.
+However, it is not easily connected to a classification result. \item The leading term of the penalty for large $n$ is $\kappa\tfrac {\ln n}{2}\,\tfrac{D_{(K,\, S)}}{n}$, which is a $\BIC$ type penalty function.
+Consequently, we can apply Theorem~2 from \cite{ToussileGassiat2009}: when the underlying distribution $P_0$ belongs to one of the competing models, the smallest model $(K_0, S_0)$ containing $P_0$ is selected with a probability tending to $1$ as $n$ approaches infinity. \item Such a penalty is not surprising in our context; it is, in fact, very similar to the penalty obtained by \cite{MaugisMichel2008thm} for a Gaussian mixture framework. \item Sharp estimates of $\kappa$ are not available.
+In practice, Theorem~\ref{thm:main-theorem} is too conservative and leads to an over-penalized criterion that is outperformed by smaller penalties.
+Therefore, Theorem~\ref {thm:main-theorem} is mainly used to suggest the shape of the penalty function

-where $\lambda$ is a parameter to be chosen depending on $n$ and the collection $\colmodels$ --- but not on $(K,S)$.
-Slope heuristics \citep{BirgeMassart2007,ArlotMassart2009} can be used in practice to calibrate $\lambda$: this is done in Section~\ref{Sect:In_practice}, where we use change-point detection \citep{LebarbierPhDThesis} in relation to slope heuristics.

-Since $\h^2$ is upper bounded by $2$, the non-asymptotic feature of Theorem~\ref{thm:main-theorem} is interesting when $n$ is large enough with respect to $D_{(K, S)}$.
-However, even with small values of $n$, the simulations performed in Subsection~\ref{sect:Simulated_experiments} show that the penalized criterion calibrated using the slope heuristics keep good behaviors.
+where the parameter $\lambda$ is chosen depending on $n$ and the collection $\colmodels$ --- but not on $(K,S)$.
+Slope heuristics \citep{BirgeMassart2007,ArlotMassart2009} can be used in practice to calibrate $\lambda$.
+This is done in Section~\ref{Sect:In_practice}, where we use change-point detection \cite[see][]{LebarbierPhDThesis} in connection with slope heuristics. \item Because $\h^2$ is upper bounded by $2$, the non-asymptotic feature of Theorem~\ref{thm:main-theorem} becomes important when $n$ is large enough with respect to $D_{(K,\, S)}$.
+But even with small values of $n$, the simulations performed in Subsection~\ref {sect:Simulated_experiments} show that the penalized criterion that is calibrated by using slope heuristics maintains good behavior. \end{itemize}